DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession.md

 ### Mentors

-The ECT doesn’t have a self-study element for this topic.
+The ECT doesn't have a self-study element for this topic.
 Instead, you should use the materials below to help you plan a discussion with them.

 [View mentor materials](/education-development-trust/year-1-a-people-profession/summer-week-2-mentor-materials)

 ## Week 3: your colleagues

-For this topic you’ll need to:
+For this topic you'll need to:

 - work through the self-study materials below
 - catch up with your mentor